inlinestyle/lein-aggravate/README.md

 Possibly good for your `.js` files (good use cases are compiled `.coffee` files and natural `.js` files).

-For now, the only available compressor is [YuiCompressor](https://github.com/yui/yuicompressor/), and only for `css` (there's some crazy rhino version dependency issue with `js` parsing).
+This plugin will concatenate anything, but for now the only available compressor is [YuiCompressor](https://github.com/yui/yuicompressor/), and only for `css` (there's some crazy rhino version dependency issue with `js` parsing).

 ## Usage